medialab/xan/docs/cmd/join.md

 the --ignore-case flag.

 The column arguments specify the columns to join for each input.
-Columns can selected using the same syntax as the 'xan select' command.
+Columns can be selected using the same syntax as the 'xan select' command.
 Both selections must return a same number of columns in proper order.

 Note that this command is able to consume streams such as stdin (in which case